shinebig/media-chooser/Readme.md

 # Chute

-Chute's Media Chooser widget allows you to easily collect pictures from users.
-User can upload file from his computer or choose one from Facebook, Picasa, Instagram or Flickr.
+Chute's Media Chooser component allows you to easily collect media from your users.
+Your user can directly upload photos from their hard drive or choose from an existing album on Facebook, Flickr, Picasa, or Instagram.

 # Getting Started